 What We Don’t Love: Somewhat pricey, handle is a bit short

 Kuhn Rikon’s wire whisk has all the qualities you’re looking for in a French whip.
-I like its narrow, springy wires that are great for whipping in air, but it’s strong enough for making emulsions by hand.
+I like its narrow, springy wires that are great for whipping in air, but they're also strong and stiff enough for making emulsions by hand.
 It’s narrow and thin enough to get into the tightest of spaces, but long enough to whip up cream in a jiffy.
 The weight and balance feel comfortable in your hands, but it’s short enough to make it easy to store.
 That said, after testing, I'd like the handle to be a little bit longer.